wunderwuzzi23/blog/content/posts/2021/huskyai-using-azure-counterfit.md

 The result files are in the `results` folder for both before and after attack.

-For reference, this is the adversarial example that tricked the model:
+For reference, this is the adversarial example the `hop_skip_jump` attack produced:

 ![adversarial example](/blog/images/2021/huskyai-counterfit-adv-example.png)